protocol/web3-dev-team/proposals/web-remote-pinning-service.md

 - Web3 is all about making users in charge of their data.
 This makes it possible out of the box without any additional effort.
 - Enables a class of web3 applications that run all of the business logic at the edge to be backend free (app is deployed as a static bundle of html+js, users bring their data storage through pinning services).
 - Creates a potential to grow user base of pinning services by making them viable option for end users.
+- Increases surface for real-life use of Filecoin-backed pinning services for long-term storage.

 #### Leverage
 _How much would nailing this project improve our knowledge and ability to execute future projects?_